treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 ## GM Notes

 This session may have been our best yet.
 I have been doing a lot of learning as a GM for the past couple of months.
-Unfortunately, due to everyone's sechedules, I haven't had a lot of chances to put that learning to use, until last night that is.
+Unfortunately, due to everyone's schedules, I haven't had a lot of chances to put that learning to use, until last night that is.
 For this session, I really focused on engaging the players and making it fun for them.
 I know, this is GMing 101 advice here, but it took me some time to figure out how to do that in Fate.
 I really